kauri-io/Content/deploy-to-aws/deploy-to-aws.md

 - Click on the metamask extension/add-on in your browser to open it.
 - Then click on the `Import using account seed phrase` link displayed on the extension before you login.
 - In the new page enter `mnemonic` phrase copied from above and then also enter a new password for the account.
 	- Be very careful with this step as it will overwrite any existing accounts you had in metamask.
-So please make sure you BACKUP the seed phrases of any existing accounts before importing the above phrase, otherwise you WILL LOSE access to your accounts FOREVER if they are not backed up anywhere else.
+So please make sure you BACKUP the seed phrases of any existing accounts before importing the above phrase, otherwise you WILL LOSE access to your account(s) FOREVER if they are not backed up anywhere else.
 - Then login into metamask using the password you created in the above step and copy the address of the wallet by clicking on the account name.
 	- This address should match the address derived when creating the new `mnemonic` phrase above.